-Born in Brisbane, Stephen Page is a descendant of the Nunukal people and the Munaldjali clan of the Yugambeh tribe from southeast Queensland.
+Born in Brisbane, Stephen is a descendant of the Nunukul people and the Munaldjali clan of the Yugambeh Nation from SE Queensland.

 For The Australian Ballet, Stephen has choreographed Rites to Stravinsky’s score incorporating dancers from Bangarra and he directed the Indigenous sections for the 2000 Sydney Olympic Games Opening and Closing Ceremonies.
 As Artistic Director of the 2004 Adelaide Festival of the Arts, Stephen was praised for reinvigorating the event with an impressive and highly successful world-class program.
-Stephen’s film and theatre credits include the contemporary operatic film Black River, numerous music video clips, directing his brother David Page in the highly acclaimed Page 8 which toured Australia and the UK and choreography for the feature film Bran Nue Dae (2009) and The Sapphires (2011).
+Stephen’s film and theatre credits include the contemporary operatic film Black River, numerous music video clips, directing his brother David Page in the highly acclaimed production Page 8 which toured Australia and the UK and choreography for the feature films Bran Nue Dae (2009) and The Sapphires (2011).

 In 2008 Stephen was named NSW Australian of the Year in recognition of his efforts to bring cultures together through the performing arts and his commitment to developing the next generation of Indigenous storytellers by mentoring emerging artists.